-These rules, which add another 11 carcinogens to the dangerous substances list and revise limit values for two existing ones, target the primary cause of work-related deaths in the EU.
-The aim is to help save up to 100,000 lives in the next 50 years.
+These rules, which add limit values for two carcinogens to the dangerous substances list and revise the limit value downwards for another one, target the primary cause of work-related deaths in the EU.

 Lower exposure limits